-Trane 93.8 Interview 24 Total Score 113 Appropriate Market Sector Texperience/Expertise - in business in mechanical HVAC industry for 100 years, controls for 40 years and energy for 25, very well resourced and diverse company with commitment to sustainability and energy conservations having received awards, Federal certifications and qualifications in energy, manufacturer of control systems and equipment regarding energy related systems, although vendor neutrality stated for selection of equipment and produce, there could be concerns about objectivity with purchasing of assets, experience with higher education, community college's provided in reference, very good, in Tucson for over 50 years, there are 246 Artzona based team members, can easily integrate into legacy systems, including systems that are more than 20 years on the easily integrate into legacy systems, including systems that are more than 20 years and a subcontractor evaluation mobilization, implementation, commissioning, project closeout, includes a subcontractor evaluation process, good understanding of the Tearning list?, identified program manager has 11 years of experience - none with community college, but extensive energy projects, clear project filleng, strategy, and process, logical sequenced project management for coordinated and cohesive approach, project management personnel has considerable experience in industry and area of focus; Experience integrating systems into training experiences and marketing opportunities - Extensive comprehensive plan for integration of technology and systems to directive relate to student thailing educationa is trelates to student engagement in industry, overview and methodology section identifies clear experience and experience stored methodology section identifies clear experience and experience to identificating and clear staffing - key personnel have industry experience and experience building data points (i.e., BIMS, water, energy, solar, analytic, alarms, open protocol systems, strate more in industry, overview and methodology section identi Wendel Energy 87 Interview Appropriate Market Sector Experience/Expertise - 80 years in industry, Federal qualifications, direct focus on energy/utility, diverse experience within higher education, clear experience with energy saving base projects, has completed energy projects for Yale University, the NY Power Authority, Ohio State University, the State of AZ, Maricopa Community Colleges, and other educational institutions, NAESCO, DOE, ISO certified; Project Management and Coordination - planning (initial assessment of systems, tactics, funding sources, stakeholder meetings).
+Trane 93.8 Interview 24 Total Score 113 Appropriate Market Sector Texperience/Expertise - in business in mechanical HVAC industry for 100 years, controls for 40 years and energy for 25, very well resourced and diverse company with commitment to sustainability and energy conservations having received awards, Federal certifications and qualifications in energy, manufacturer of control systems and equipment regarding energy related systems, although vendor neutrality stated for selection of equipment and produce, there could be concerns about objectivity with purchasing of assets, experience with higher education, community college's provided in reference, very good, in Tucson for over 50 years, there are 246 Artzona based team members, can easily integrate into legacy systems, including systems that are more than 20 years on the easily integrate into legacy systems, including systems that are more than 20 years and a subcontractor evaluation mobilization, implementation, commissioning, project closeout, includes a subcontractor evaluation process, good understanding of the Tearning list?, identified program manager has 11 years of experience - none with community college, but extensive energy projects, clear project filleng, strategy, and process, logical sequenced project management for coordinated and cohesive approach, project management personnel has considerable experience in industry and area of focus; Experience integrating systems into training experiences and marketing opportunities - Extensive comprehensive plan for integration of technology and systems to directive relate to student thailing educationa is trelates to student engagement in industry, overview and methodology section identifies clear experience end a process for multi-phase project, understands what PCC is looking for in the living lab area and the vision of PCC for future students, excellent, plan includes virtual living liabs that allow for a campus-wide learning application with building data points (i.e., BIMS, water, energy, sodar, analytic, alarms, open protocol systems, Wendel Energy 87 Interview Appropriate Market Sector Experience/Expertise - 80 years in industry, Federal qualifications, direct focus on energy/utility, diverse experience within higher education, clear experience with energy saving base projects, has completed energy projects for Yale University, the NY Power Authority, Ohio State University, the State of AZ, Maricopa Community Colleges, and other educational institutions, NAESCO, DOE, ISO certified; Project Management and Coordination - planning (initial assessment of systems, tactics, funding sources, stakeholder meetings).
 Investigation, formulation, energy conservation measures.